humbertomb/myappleii/archer10/README.md

-Some weeks ago I had notice of a retro programming contest, yes through one of these wasap groups, the 10th Edition of BASIC 10 Liner Contest.
+Some weeks ago I had notice of a retro programming contest, yes through one of these wasap groups, the <A HREF="https://gkanold.wixsite.com/homeputerium/rules2021">10th Edition of BASIC 10 Liner Contest</A>.
 The main idea is that you develop a game in BASIC with no more than 10 lines of code for 8 bit legacy computers.
 There are different categories depending on the maximum number of characters per line allowed.
 Simple, isn't it?
 I decided to go for a try, and made a MSX-1 program which I submitted to the contest.
-You can find a detailed description of the program in Archer 10 (MSX).
-Submission to the 2021 10-Liner Contest.
+You can find a detailed description of the program in <A HREF="https://humbertomb.blogspot.com/2021/02/archer10-submission-to-2021-10-liner.html">Archer 10 (MSX).
+Submission to the 2021 10-Liner Contest</A>.
 After I finished, I asked myself: why not an Apple II port?
 Although I developed some programs in the 80s for Apple II, those were mostly CP/M with the Microsoft BASIC.
-You can find an example in Recuperación de código MBASIC para Apple II desde listados (it is in Spanish, but you can get the idea from the many pictures.
+You can find an example in <A HREF="https://humbertomb.blogspot.com/2020/10/recuperacion-de-codigo-mbasic-para.html">Recuperación de código MBASIC para Apple II desde listados</A> (it is in Spanish, but you can get the idea from the many pictures.
 Google translate might also be of some help).
 Anyway, it is never late for learning.
 And I had the appropriate material for getting into the job:

 <UL>
   <LI>D. Finningan (2012) <B>The New Apple II User's Guide</B>.
 Mac GUI, Lincoln, IL (book)</LI>